coxlr/shopping-cart/README.md

 > A Vue.js project using Vuex

-This is an example application showing how to use Vuex getters, mutations, actions and, how to split your Store with modules.
+This is an example application showing how to use Vuex getters, mutations, actions and, how to split your Store with modules, and namespaced modules.

 ## Build Setup